PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

-.. otdoa overview:
+.. _otdoa_overview:

 hellaPHY OTDOA Overview
 #######################

 hellaPHY Observed Time-Difference of Arrival (hellaPHY OTDOA) is a technique for estimating a UE's position.
 It involves estimating time differences between signals broadcast by the terrestrial LTE cellular network.
 These time difference estimates can then be used to triangulate the UE's position based upon known cellular base station positions, in much the same way as GNSS systems triangulate a position based upon know satellite positions.
 The hellaPHY OTDOA implementation in this library is *UE-based*, meaning that the position estimate is calculated by the UE application processor, rather than by a network server.

 Cells in the LTE network broadcast Positioning Reference Signals (PRS) signals that may be used to estimate the time difference of arrival at the UE.
 The PRS signals are periodically broadcast by the LTE network (typically for 1 msec. every 160 msec.), and they are multiplexed in a way that allows the UE to detect PRS broadcast by multiple base stations at the same time.

 Information about the cellular base stations, including their positions, is contained in micro-Base Station Almanac (uBSA) file that is downloaded by the UE from a network server.
 This uBSA is stored in a file system on the UE, and it typically covers a large geographic area.
 The UE uses this uBSA for many position estimates; if it moves outside the geographic coverage area a new uBSA is automatically downloaded.
-An important function of the OTDOA Adaption Layer is to download the uBSA from a network server, and store it in the UE file system for access by the OTDOA binary library.
+An important function of the OTDOA Adaptation Layer is to download the uBSA from a network server, and store it in the UE file system for access by the OTDOA binary library.

 Once the uBSA has been downloaded, all position estimate calculations are performed by n the UE application processor.
 This includes collection of the PRS signals, estimation of time differences of arrival, and triangulation calculations necessary to estimate the UE position.